kevinpt/opbasm/doc/rst/language.rst

   Registers
     A set of 16 8-bit registers.
 They default to the registers named s0-sF but can be renamed with the :ref:`inst-namereg` directive.

     The PicoBlaze-3 has a single bank of registers.
 PicoBlaze-6 has a second bank of 16 (bank B) that can be swapped in or out using the :ref:`inst-regbank` instruction.
-The default register names are case-insensitive so "SA", "sa", "Sa", and "sA" are all valid.
+The default register names are case-insensitive so "SA", "sa", "Sa", and "sA" are all valid and refer to the same register.

     All register values, flags, and the call stack are initialized to 0 on initial FPGA power up but the registers retain their values on subsequent resets.
 Your code should not assume registers are cleared after a reset.

   Instruction memory
     Instruction words are stored in an isolated memory.
-Limited to 1K on PicoBlaze-3.
-Selectable between 1K, 2K, or 4K on PicoBlaze-6.
+It is limited to 1K on PicoBlaze-3 and selectable between 1K, 2K, or 4K on PicoBlaze-6.
+You can also use smaller memories for instruction storage if you don't need to use the full address space.
 This memory is implemented outside the PicoBlaze core component and attached to the instruction memory port.
 Because the PicoBlaze is a Harvard architecture micro, this memory is not directly accessible from within your program.
 However, a dual ported memory can be implemented to access data stored in instruction memory or to modify instructions through the I/O port interface.

   Scratchpad memory
     A small pool of RAM used as a local memory.
 This is 64 bytes on the PicoBlaze-3 and